SA: Respondent Does NOT Serve Payment Schedule within Time

 Unfortunately many respondents make the mistake of leaving their response until after the fifteenth business day in the belief that they have complied with the Act.
 They have not.
 Provision of a payment schedule on business day 16 means the payment schedule is invalid and, should the claimant wish to apply for adjudication and issues a second opportunity s 17(2) notice, the payment schedule will need to be provided again.

 We recommend that a record of the time, date and manner of service on the claimant be kept.
 A claimant may deny receipt of the payment schedule or claim receipt after the expiry of 15 business days (or such shorter period provided by contract).
 In this case, the respondent must be able to evidence the date of service.

 What happens if the respondent does not provide a payment schedule?

 - Apply in writing to Adjudicate Today for adjudication of the claimed amount.
-However before making the adjudication application the claimant must, within 20 business days after the due date for payment, give the respondent notice that the respondent has just 5 business days to provide a payment schedule;
+However, before making the adjudication application the claimant must, within 20 business days after the due date for payment, give the respondent a second opportunity s 17(2) notice to provide a payment schedule.
+This time, the respondent has just 5 business days to comply; or

-Sue in court or commence any dispute resolution process permitted by the construction contract; and / or
+- Sue in court or commence any dispute resolution process permitted by the construction contract; and / or

-- Give notice of intention to suspend work;
+- Give notice of intention to suspend work.

-Please move to the next step on the SA flowchart by selecting either "Full or any part of claimed amount NOT paid by Due Date" or "Full Payment made by Due Date.
+Please move to the next step on the SA flowchart by selecting either "Full or any part of scheduled amount NOT paid by Due Date" or "Full Payment made by Due Date.
 Payment Process under the Act complete" depending on the circumstances.